 Historically, our principal working capital need has been for accounts receivable.
-At December 31, 2006 and December 31, 2005, our Days Sales Outstanding ("DSO") was 63 days and 57 days, respectively.
-The increase in DSO is due in part to delays in our cash receipts cycle as a result of an increase in the number of our nurse and allied healthcare clients undergoing implementations of vendor management arrangements.
-These arrangements often involve third-party vendors specializing in staffing procurement systems.
-We anticipate that our DSO will improve during fiscal 2007.
+At December 31, 2007 and December 31, 2006, our Days Sales Outstanding ("DSO") was 59 days and 63 days, respectively.
+The decrease in DSO is due primarily to an improvement in collection efforts during the twelve months ended December 31, 2007.
 Our principal sources of cash to fund our working capital needs are cash generated from operating activities and borrowings under our revolving credit facility.
-Net cash provided by operations increased \$10.4 million in 2006 from \$44.1 million in 2005.
-This increase in net cash provided by operations was primarily driven by increased earnings compared to fiscal 2005, primarily resulting from our acquisition of MHA in November 2005, and increases in income taxes payable and accrued compensation and benefits, offset by an increase in accounts receivable.
+Net cash provided by operations increased \$25.1 million to \$79.6 million in 2007 from \$54.5 million in 2006.
+This increase in net cash provided by operations was primarily driven by increased cash collected on accounts receivable during the twelve months ended December 31, 2007, partially offset by income tax related decreases, decreases in accrued compensation and benefits and increases in deposits and other assets.